KnpLabs/KnpUserBundle/README.markdown

-Provides authentication and User persistence for your Symfony2 Project.
+Provides authentication and User persistence for your Symfony2 Project using the Security Firewall.

 ## Features